 - The availability of kidney specialists ranges from 2.1 per million people in Honduras to 50.8 per million in Uruguay.

-The area of Donation and Transplantation mission in the Pan American Health Organization (PAHO) is to cooperate technically with national donation and transplantation programs in the Region of the Americas to ensure availability and access to human cells, tissues and organs, and also the transparency and combating of human cells, tissues and organs trafficking.
+The mission of the area of Donation and Transplantation in the Pan American Health Organization (PAHO) is to cooperate technically with national donation and transplantation programs in the Region of the Americas to ensure availability and access to human cells, tissues and organs, and also the transparency and combating of human cells, tissues and organs trafficking.